jtsonis/uw-ling/README.md

 Notes for UW-Madison linguistics courses to provide additional explanations or examples for certain classes.
+One of the courses included is Syntax 330 which covers English syntactical concepts and how to draw syntax trees.